chargehound/chargehound-slate/source/includes/_overview.md

 | 404 - Not Found | Resource could note be found. |
 | 500 - Server Error | Something went wrong on Chargehound's end. |

+### Error details

+An API error has a few standard fields in the "error" JSON object.
+These fields are "status", "message", and "type".

+"status" is the HTTP status code of the error.

+"message" is a description of the error.
+This is the place to look when debugging.

+"type" is a structured error type.
+One of `authentication`, `not_found`, or `invalid_request`.

 ### Handling errors

 ```javascript